OrfeasZ/ZHMModSDK/README.md

 3. Create a new folder called `mods` inside the `Retail` folder you extracted the mod loader to.

-4. Extract the `.dll` files for the mods you want to use from the `mods-RelWithDebInfo.zip` archive to the `mods` folder you created in the previous step.
+4. Extract the `.dll` files from the `mods-RelWithDebInfo.zip` archive to the `mods` folder you created in the previous step.
 You can find a description of what each mod does below.

 5. Run the game like you normally would.

+6. When the game opens, you'll see a dialog asking you which mods you'd like to use.
+Select them and press OK.
+You might need to restart your game for some of them to work.

-6. ...
+7. ...

-7. Profit?
+8. Profit?

+> NOTE: You can at any time change the mods you're using by pressing the `~` key and selecting them, or by editing the `mods.ini` file inside your game's `Retail` folder.

 ## Sample mods